 - improve balance and posture

-These types of classes can add variety to your workout routine and be a lot of fun.
-If some movements are hard for you to do or if you have any injuries you are concerned about, talk to the instructor about ways to adapt the exercises and poses to meet your needs or start with a class for beginners.
+These classes also can be a lot of fun and add variety to your workout routine.
+If some movements are hard to do or you have injuries you are concerned about, talk with the instructor about how to adapt the exercises and poses to meet your needs—or start with a beginner’s class.

 Daily life activities

-Lifestyle activities, such as gardening or washing the car, are great ways to get moving.
+Daily life activities, such as cleaning out the attic or washing the car, are great ways to get moving.
 Small changes can add more physical activity to your day and improve your health.
 Try these:

-- If possible, take 2- to 3-minute walking breaks at work several times a day.
+- Take 2- to 3-minute walking breaks at work several times a day, if possible.

-- Stand or walk in place during TV commercials.
+- Stand, walk, or stretch in place during TV commercials.

-- Take the stairs instead of the elevator or escalator whenever possible.
+- Take the stairs instead of the elevator or escalator whenever you can.

-Even a shopping trip can be exercise, because it is a chance to walk and carry your bags.
-Doing chores like lawn mowing, raking leaves, gardening, and housework also count.
+Even a shopping trip can be exercise because it provides a chance to walk and carry your bags.
+Chores such as mowing the lawn, raking leaves, and gardening also count.

 Where can I be active?

-There are many fun places to be active.
-Here are some options
+You can find many fun places to be active.
+Having more than one place may keep you from getting bored.
+Here are some options:

-- Enjoy the outdoors by going for a walk at a safe local park.
+- Enjoy the outdoors by taking a hike or going for a walk in a safe local park, neighborhood, or mall.

 How can I get past my roadblocks?

-Think about your barriers to being active.
-Then try to come up with creative ways to address them.
-Here are a few examples to help you get started.
+You most likely will face roadblocks that keep you from meeting your physical activity goals.
+Think about what keeps you from being active, then try to come up with creative ways to address those roadblocks.
+Here are a few examples to help you get started:

 |I just don’t like exercise.